SquareScreamYT/conlangs/chielbaric.md

 If there is a pair of apple blossoms, the number used is *`у [u]`* Dual.

-The result is *`рэуҥ [ɾəuŋ]`*, meaning "a pair of apple blossoms".
+The result is *`рэуң [ɾəuŋ]`*, meaning "a pair of apple blossoms".
 This can be glossed as `apple.ANIM.DU`

-change en ge to en with descender ????
+verbs have pos/neg/neutral with causal

+3 root nouns??